zwdzwd/transvar/README.md

 **RevAn** is a reverse annotator for inferring genomic characterization(s) of mutations (e.g., ```chr3:178936091 G=>A```) from transcript-dependent annotation(s) (e.g., ```PIK3CA p.E545K``` or ```PIK3CA c.1633G>A```, which are extensively used in clinical settings).
 It is designed for resolving ambiguous mutation annotations arising from differential transcript usage.
-Ioan supports transcript annotation from commonly-used databases including Ensembl, NCBI RefSeq, GENCODE, CCDS, UCSC etc. Ioan can read transcript annotation files in their .gz format.
-Ioan also provides functionality of forward annotation.
+RevAn supports transcript annotation from commonly-used databases including Ensembl, NCBI RefSeq, GENCODE, CCDS, UCSC etc. RevAn can read transcript annotation files in their .gz format.
+RevAn also provides functionality of forward annotation.

 --------